Supreme Court of India

 - Chhattisgarh

-- No reserved seat remains vacant
+- Ensures no reserved seat remains vacant

 Submissions Before the Court

 - Yogamaya M.G.
-(W.P.(C) No. 581/2024)

-- Shehla Chaudhary (W.P.(C) No. 1060/2025)
+- Shehla Chaudhary

 Key submissions included: